Science-icons/ScIcons/README.md

 ## Future Additions

 There are no concrete plans to extend the available scicons.

-If the project does end up growing a taxonomy/tag system will be developed.
+If the project does end up growing there are a few thoughts on features:
+* a taxonomy/tag system for classifying icons built into their SVG.
+* primary/secondary colouring layer built into SVG nodes
+* UI Interface for colouring and browsing icons.
+* Searchable icons (building of the taxonomy to find icons within fields e.g. chemstry -> equipment)

 Other contributers are welcome, scicon designed should be made in a cohesive manner.